forbenaj/AirNES/README.md

 When you press a button too quickly, it doesn't register.
 I added a timer fix, but it's a little hacky
 - [ ] Fix unrecognized input

-PeerParty is a thingy I tried to implement for a previous project.
+[OLD]: PeerParty is a thingy I tried to implement for a previous project.
 Instead of having to use a hostname, the users would see a list of active hosts, and connect to them by selecting one, or host a game themselves.
 The problem is that Peer.js doesn't have any way to advertise a peer, you need to add have the peer id to connect to it.
 So I did a hacky thing, where when you open the app, it tries to create a peer with a number (starting by 14 for some reason), and if it fails, it tries to create it with the next one, until it finds one that works.
 All those previous attempts are then displayed as a list of peers to connect to, because it means they are taken by other devices.
 This could be probably solved if I used WebRTC directly, but I'm not sure how to do that.
 Any way, it's either adapting the hacky thing and making it work, or coming up with a WebRTC solution.
+[UPDATE]: Apparently I misunderstood how Peer.js works.
+I don't need to be in the same network to connect to a peer, so I basically could connect to a game hosted in China if I happened to type the same host name, which is something we don't want.
+And a peer party implemented like the one mentioned above would eventually list all the servers created worldwide, unless we find a way to look for servers on the local network only.
+Or, we could take the AirConsole approach and have an auto-generated host name, and allow connections from anywhere.
-- [ ] Implement PeerParty
+- [ ] Implement PeerParty or auto-generated host name